Gin-Quin/Mopus/README.md

 Mopus has easy solutions for HMR (*hot module resolution*) and custom actions on module loading.

-_Be aware Mopus is still in beta version.
-If you find any bug, let me know._
+Mopus is still in beta version.
+If you find any bug, let me know ☺.

 ## Installation